OpenSrcCM/CM-Plan-Site/README.md

 #### Prerequisites

 * Install Git on your system per the [Install Git](/app/site/newstuff/GitInstallationProcedure.adoc) procedure.
-* Install https://www.virtualbox.org/[VirtualBox] on your system.
+* Install the [VirtualBox](https://www.virtualbox.org/) application on your workstation.
-* Install https://www.vagrantup.com/[Vagrant] on your system.
+* Install the [Vagrant](https://www.vagrantup.com/) application on your system.

 :notebook: ***NOTES***: